 As data quality rules are generic, the variables allow you to adapt the rule to each data model by associating variables to the attributes of the data model.

-Specific values allow you to use the same value in all data models you applied the rule to.
+Specific values let you use the same value in all data models you applied the rule to.

 - You apply the data quality rule and adapt it to a data model.

-You associate the variables of the data quality rule with the attributes of the data model.
+You associate the variables of the data quality rule to the attributes of the data model.

 - You create a campaign using the data model.

 Important: Data quality rules can only be used in Resolution and Merging campaigns.
 The quality bar that allows you to see the results of the data quality rule is not available in the other campaigns.

 - The data quality rule validates your data by categorizing the values:

 - The values are valid.
 They fulfill all rule statements.